 - iPods Can Help People With Alzheimer's Remember

 Doctors and researchers often recommend music therapy for people with Alzheimer's disease or dementia.

 - Grandpa is Scary: How Kids Cope with Alzheimer's in Grandparents

 Having a grandparent with Alzheimer's can be scary and confusing for children.
 Here's how to help them understand the changes because of Alzheimer’s or dementia to Grandma or Grandpa.

 - Are people with Alzheimer's responsible for credit card debt?

-A person with Alzheimer's disease is legally responsible for paying their credit card debt or other debt unless you can prove that she was not competent at the time she foolishly spent money.
+A person with Alzheimer's disease is legally responsible for paying their credit card debt or other debt unless you can prove that they were not competent at the time they spent the money.

 - When a Senior Can’t Remember the Story, Let Them Make It Up

 Creative storytelling can help seniors when they start to lose their memory due to dementia.
 By giving seniors with dementia the opportunity to write new narratives, creative storytelling may help give back a bit of what the disease steals from them.